dmitrychebayewski/randomuser-data-service/README.md

 http://localhost:8080/swagger-ui.html
 ```
 ## Docker
+The following approach is recommended if you're using Spring Boot v.
+2.2.4
 The docker file has been provided to build the image and wrap the Spring Boot app.
 The structure of dockerfile is helpful when working with special Spring Boot layered jars.
+This section hasn't been tested on Windows.
 To use docker, run one of the following commands:
 ```
 $./gradlew bootJar